LieutenantRoger/uploadFile/ReadMe.md

 # Description:

+The index.ts contains the detail implemenation regarding how the uploadBigFile compnoent works.

-The code is simulating the file upload steps using a setInterval to increase the count from 0 to 100, so to indicate a chunk file is uploaded successfully.
+Since we don't have a sever to upload a big file.
+The implemenation is simulating the big file upload process using a `setInterval` to increase the count from 0 to 100 for invidial file chunk, eventually demostrate how to upload a big file with multiple chunks.

 # Deployment and verification: